SUPREME: Highest in Rank or Authority, Highest in Degree & Quality, Ultimate, Final

 Line-Up: Mary Wilson, Scherrie Payne, Susaye Green

 "Out of adversity..." or so the saying goes.
-The sessions for High Energy had already begun when Birdsong said her final goodbyes to The Supremes amidst a growing turbulence within the group.
+The sessions for High Energy had begun when Birdsong said her final goodbyes to The Supremes amid a growing turbulence within the group.
 Motown's lack of support, blatant by this point, was coupled with Wilson's troubled marriage to Pedro Ferrer.
-Ferrer would assume a managerial role of The Supremes, with catastrophic results.
+Ferrer assumed a managerial role of The Supremes, with catastrophic results.
+Despite all of this, High Energy became a definitive recording for The Supremes.
+In addition, High Energy played an integral role in the return of the prodigal sons, brothers Brian and Edward Holland, of Holland-Dozier-Holland fame.
+These two men helped make The Supremes the icons they were a decade prior.
+Parting with Motown over royalty disputes in 1967, they founded their own label Invictus.
+The Holland's returned to Motown with the bad blood washed away.

-Joining Wilson and Payne, was Susaye Green, the final Supreme to come aboard.
+The Holland's mission with High Energy conceived to update The Supremes with the posh, orchestral brush strokes of disco and modern R&B. Joining Wilson and Payne was Susaye Green, the final Supreme to come aboard.
 Ms. Green, another Wonderlove vocalist, doubled as a songwriter.
-Upon stepping into The Supremes, she had just scored a massive hit penning Deniece Williams' (a Wonderlove too) "Free."
+Upon stepping into The Supremes, she had just scored a hit penning Deniece Williams' "Free."
 Later, Green co-wrote Michael Jackson's "I Can't Help It" from Off the Wall (1979).
-It was Green's garguantuan octave range that charged the title track with a late-night sensuality.
+It was Green's gargantuan octave range that charged the title track with a late-night sensuality.
 It went on to become a club classic without a commercial single release.

-Brazen and feminist, the kicker "I'm Gonna Let My Heart Do the Walking" graced the Top 40 Pop charts, the last conventional hit they would land, but what a landing.
-Somewhere, between the coquette and the lascivious, "Only You (Can Love Me Like You Love Me)" lived it up on record with abandon.
+Brazen and feminist, "I'm Gonna Let My Heart Do the Walking" graced the U.S. Pop Top 40, the last conventional hit they landed.
+Somewhere between the coquette and the lascivious, "Only You (Can Love Me Like You Love Me)" lived it up on record without a care.
+Wilson carried the end of the album, her angles bittersweet and husky on "Till the Boat Sails Away" and "Don't Let My Teardrops Bother You."
+Channeling her recent emotional upsets into "Teardrops," Wilson's poignancy enthralled.
+Start to finish, High Energy's case as another stunning entry into the 70's Supremes discography was hard to argue against.

 "I'm Gonna Let My Heart Do the Walking" Circa 1976